la2050/archive/_organizations/la-riverside-country-club.md

     - 'http://maker.good.is/myla2050/projects/LARiversideCC.html'
   year_submitted:
     - '2013'
-title: LA Riverside Country Club
-extrapolated_project_ids:
+original_project_ids:
   - '3102172'
-project_titles_from_extrapolated_project_ids:
-  - PLUNGE into the waters of the LA River
 original_project_titles:
   - PLUNGE into the waters of the LA River
-original_project_ids:
+extrapolated_project_ids:
   - '3102172'
-youtube_video_identifier: rt9TuksVaZU
+extrapolated_project_titles:
+  - PLUNGE into the waters of the LA River

 ---